 Mid-March 2020: Notifications to the students entering finalist round

 Late April/early May 2020: Judging interview & announcement of winners

 a) The essay must be written in English, in no more than 1,000 words, and related to a photo/photos/a photo series by either the winner or the finalist of the WMA Masters – Light.

 b) Each student should submit only one essay.
 Double or multiple entries will result in disqualification.

 c) Incomplete submission before the submission deadline will be considered invalid.

 d) The essay must be original and written by the student who submitted it.
 Plagiarism is strictly forbidden and will lead to instant disqualification.

-h) The organisers reserve the right to accept individual submissions and to select winners.
+g) The organisers have exclusive rights to accept submission and to select winners.